 Whether you are a fan of tablets and smartphones or not, the use of electronics at school is no longer a fad.
-As students’ smartphone use continues to rise, the Pearson Mobile Device Study found that 72 percent of middle school respondents want to use their devices even more.
+Students’ smartphone use is on the rise and, according to the Pearson Mobile Device Study, 72 percent of middle school respondents want to use their devices even more.

 Like everything else, the use of electronics at school has its advantages and drawbacks.
 However, the arguments in favor are quite strong.
 Let’s take a look at both sides of the issue.

 When they get to high school and college, students are going to be using electronic devices in nearly every single class — for lectures, discussions, assignments, and even proctored exams.
 Tech literacy is an essential skill, and what better way to teach it than through students’ own devices?
 Using their devices in school not only prepares them for the future but also trains them in exercising self-control.

 For certain high school classes, technology can help support professional networking and job preparation.
 It’s important for students to acquire these skills early on so they’re prepared for the

 It’s well known that children learn better with continuity, whether in terms of teaching methodology, learning environment, or assessments.
 So it can be inferred that children would learn better when they continue using the same device in school that they’re using at home.
 This is because they can continue learning the same topics on their own time even after school.
 And since they’ll have all their notes in one place, it’s easier for them to complete their homework and projects.

 3. Your school gets to use the latest technology